 Yes, we've been on the moon, but you get my point: no capacitor, no matter the prefix, will power my moon rocket, nor the imaginary Tesla in my front yard any time soon.

 Nevertheless, the abundance of terms in the industry has led to a situation where it's difficult to distinguish between the technologies.
 That's why we thought it a good idea to clarify the differences between these types of capacitors, and at the same time explain their intended uses, benefits, and downsides.

 Supercapacitors in general have some extremely beneficial characteristics.
-They possess a higher power density, significantly longer lifetimes, and charge and discharge much faster than lithium-ion batteries.
-The downside is that supercapacitors have a low energy density, which is why they are not used instead of batteries for most energy storage applications.
+They possess a higher power density, significantly longer lifetimes, and charge and discharge much faster than batteries.
+The downside is that supercapacitors have a low energy density, which is why they are not used instead of batteries for most energy storage applications with high energy need.

 Electrochemical Double-Layer Capacitors (EDLCs)

-EDLCs are a great energy storage technology for applications that require high power, high current, fast charging and discharging, and long lifetimes.
-But just like with batteries, there are no shortcuts or wonder materials that can magically increase the energy density tenfold, or double the voltage.
-Improvements come incrementally as a result of diligent research, testing, and hard work.
+Supercapacitors are a great energy storage technology for applications that require high power, high current, fast charging and discharging, and long lifetimes.
+But just like with batteries, improvements come incrementally as a result of diligent research, testing, and hard work.

 So, EDLCs rely completely on physical storage of energy, while pseudocapacitors store parts in both physical and chemical energy, and both can be called supercapacitors.